Horsemeat with banned drug entered French food chain

 French Agriculture Minister Stephane Le Foll said there was no danger to public health.
 “One would have to eat 500 horse hamburgers every day in order to run a risk,” he told reporters at the Paris farm show.

-The six carcasses arrived in January at a firm in northern France that specializes in horse meat products.
+The six carcasses arrived in January at a firm in northern France that specialises in horse meat products.
 Three were intercepted in time.